HowardEdidin/IotEdgeHostedWeb/README.md

 ## Overview

-This repo contains the definition for a set of modules to show off some examples of
+This repo contains the definition for a set of modules to show off some examples of local communication between modules outside of the message routing provided by the IoT Hub/Agent modules.

+The modules included or referenced in this manifest are:

 1. SampleModule - Basic sample module that is created from the IoT Hub Toolkit Extension in VS Code
 2. SimulatedTemperatureSensor - Basic sample module that is created from the IoT Hub Toolkit Extension in VS Code (no source code)